raleel/cfi-srd/0010_Spells.md

 | 71-75 | Weasel | 1 | 1d3 | +10% Perception (hearing and olfactory only) |
 | 76-00 | No familiar within range | - | - | - |

-\* Common Tongue, and the master's racial language if applicable
+_\* Common Tongue, and the master's racial language if applicable._

 ## Fireball